TravelByRocket/no-place-to-go/README.md

 - "Great choice!"
 - "Are you sure? ... very well"

 Afterward, there is an "eye scan" animation before this portion of the interaction completes.
+The eye scan is completely fictional and no scan is actually performed.

 ![Prompt to let go of something import.
 Confirmation.
 Random response message.
 "Eye scan" process.](Documentation/ReadmeContent/lettinggo.gif)